 Two certification levels are available: Rigger Level I (RIG-I) certification indicates that certified personnel are considered qualified for most rigging work, while Rigger Level II (RIG-II) certification shows that they can rig non-routine jobs that require independent thinking without supervision.
 In addition to the multiple-choice written exams, candidates must also pass practical exams covering tasks such as pre-use rigging inspection, rigging hitches, rigging connections, and basic knots.
-The Telecommunications Tower Rigger Level I (TTR-I) certification specifically addresses those with responsibility for handling and moving loads on antenna-supporting structures.

 In addition to being able to give accurate visible and audible signals, CCO-certified signalpersons (SGP) are required to have basic knowledge of crane operations and limitations, understand specific considerations concerning the construction site, and know applicable safety standards and regulations.
 CCO certification tests consist of a multiple-choice written exam and a computer-based practical exam.
 Signals for both mobile and tower cranes are tested.